yoratoni/celk/README.md

 Notes about the benchmarking:
 - What I call the `ghost execution report` in some of my benchmarks results, is a single showed execution of the generator with multiple previous hidden executions.
+  It is generally named "warm up" in other benchmarks, but I prefer to call it "ghost execution" (cooler).
   It allows the JIT compiler to optimize the code, and to show the real performance of the generator.

 ### Other commands